nileio/node-red-contrib-ccxt-v2/README.md

 ## CCXT node-RED Configuration

--   **Exchange**: Exchange name
--   **API**: All public APIs normally are implemented by all exchanges.
-These API do not need to register in the Exchange.
-If select **Custom API** we will have access to all API to the Exchange.
-Some of them are public and other are private.
-The private API need to register in the Exchange and create secrets for the API to be accessed.
-Follow the help of the Exchange to create it.
--   **Secrets**: only for **Custom API**.
-Permit create the secrets to access private API to the Exchange.
--   **API Type**: only for **Custom API**.
-It represents the list of all API types offered by the Exchange.
--   **API Name**: only for **Custom API**.
-It represents the name of the API selected.
-Consult the help of the Exchange to know if is necesary secrets to access to it.
--   **API payload**: only for **Custom API**.
-Some API need a payload to be query.
-Consult the API help of the Exchange.

 ## Some examples

 - List Bitcoin Balance in my wallet from Kraken exchange.
-This API is private so we need to register in the exchange and create the secrets (APIkey and Secret)

 ![ccxt_kraken_balance](https://user-images.githubusercontent.com/1216181/53039001-5ea66e80-347e-11e9-87c1-61bdf474ecf8.png)

 - List OHLCV array for Doge/Bitcoin grouped in hours from 18/02/2019 from Bittrex Exchange.
 This API is public and we do not need to register in the Exchange to query this data.

 ![ccxt_bittrex_ohclv](https://user-images.githubusercontent.com/1216181/53039005-62d28c00-347e-11e9-936d-210b6c9f50a7.png)